QuelleQim/MS3-the-reading/README.md

 ### Features Left to Implement

 - Future implementetion that would increase monetization would be to add adds to the webpage.
-That is not the current focus with this project and therefor not Implemented.
+That is not the current focus with this project and therefore not Implemented.

 ## Technologies Used